TWiStErRob/net.twisterrob.ghlint/README.md

 1. Copy [usage.yml](.github/workflows/usage.yml) to your repository to `.github/workflows/ghlint.yml`.
 2. Change the `on:` trigger to your liking (usually `on: pull_request` or `on: push`).
 3. Change the action reference to external syntax (see `TODO`).
+4. Remove the `if:` condition on the job, it's specific to this repository only.

 #### Renovate